 Euphorbia plants have specific preferred growing conditions contributing to their overall health and thriving growth.
 Firstly, they prefer a well-drained soil mixture that mimics their natural habitat.
 A sandy or loamy soil with good drainage is ideal.
 Avoid heavy clay soils that tend to retain moisture, as this can lead to root rot.
 If necessary, amend the soil with organic matter or perlite to improve drainage.

 The plants thrive in full sun to full shade.
 They require ample sunlight to develop their vibrant colors and maintain compact growth.
 Ensure that the plants receive at least six hours of direct sunlight each day.
 However, providing some afternoon shade in extremely hot climates can protect the plants from scorching.
 Striking a balance between sun and shade is key.
 Plants grown in the full shade do not perform as well and will get leggy.

-So be prepared to pinch them back regularly.
+Perennial euphorbia are not heavy feeders so go sparingly on the fertilizer.
+A slow release fertilizer in the spring and in the fall is adequate to keep the plant performing.
 Additionally, euphorbias are drought-tolerant plants that prefer infrequent but deep watering.
 Allow the soil to dry out between waterings to prevent overwatering and promote root health.
 It’s important to note that while euphorbias can withstand dry periods, they still benefit from occasional watering during extended droughts or arid conditions.

 Flowers